Arch-Network/book/src/getting-started/setting-up-a-project.md

   ✓ Created project directory at "/Users/jr/Documents/ArchNetwork/my_app"
 ```

-With this, you'll be able to begin modifying your program's business logic.
-In the next step you'll learn to build, deploy and interact with a program depending on your chosen [development track] setup.
+With this, you'll be able to manage all of the code for your app, including your program's business logic and front-end code.

+Now that everything is configured, it's time learn how to build, deploy and interact with a program depending on your chosen [development track] setup.

 [development track]: ./starting-stack.md#choose-a-track